christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/README.md

 #

-# Knowledge Extraction for incurable diseases using pubmed: A step towards never-ending learning
+# Enhancing Biomedical Knowledge Discovery for Diseases
-Official code repository of "Knowledge Extraction for incurable diseases using pubmed: A step towards never-ending learning" paper.
+Official code repository of "Enhancing Biomedical Knowledge Discovery for Diseases: An Open-Source Framework Applied on Rett Syndrome and Alzheimer’s Disease" publication.
 For a detailed description of the framework, see our paper:

+Theodoropoulos, Christos, et al. "Enhancing Biomedical Knowledge Discovery for Diseases: An Open-Source Framework Applied on Rett Syndrome and Alzheimer's Disease." arXiv preprint arXiv:2407.13492 (2024).

+Accepted in IEEE Access journal - DOI: 10.1109/ACCESS.2024.3509714

 ---